 Seminarian Travis Ferguson, Worship Coordinator

 Travis Ferguson was born in Kansas City, MO.
-After high school, he went to college at Concordia University, Nebraska where he majored in psychology and behavioral science and minored in Theology.
+After high school, he went to college at Concordia University, Nebraska where he majored in Psychology and Behavioral Science and minored in Theology.
 He did his practicum in psychology at Calvary Lutheran Church in Lincoln, NE.
-Here he found a deep desire to serve God’s people in relational and mission-minded ministry.
+Here he found a deep desire to serve God’s people in relational, mission-minded ministry with a focus on Urban Areas. .
 Travis came to the seminary in June of 2013.
-He serves under the Dean of the Chapel as Worship Coordinator.
+He serves under the Dean Kent Burreson and Rev. David Johnson as Worship Coordinator for all chapel activities.

 Seminarian James Miller, Chapel Band Coordinator

-James is a second year student at Concordia.
-He received his bachelors in music from Northern Illinois University with an emphasis in jazz bass performance.
+James received his bachelors in music from Northern Illinois University with an emphasis in jazz bass performance.
 While his musical passion is in God’s left-hand kingdom, playing the upright and electric basses in jazz combos and rock bands, he also loves sharing his music in the right-hand kingdom, leading others in worship from the piano, organ, sound board, or carillon.
 James is happily married to Melissa his wife of two years.
 James serves as Chapel Band Coordinator.